logicalguess/api-finatra-graphql-angular2/README.md

-# Building APIs in Scala with Finatra, GraphQL and Angular2
+# APIs in Scala with Finatra, GraphQL and Angular2
 ![ ](./screens/index.png)

 ![ ](./screens/client.png)